hyosung11/Launch-School/journal.md

 2. What will you do today?
    * [ ] 1.
 Study Session with Alex => Small Problems Easy 3 > 1 and 2
    * [ ] 2.
 Review Anki cards
-   * [ ] 2.
+   * [ ] 3.
 JS101 - Lesson 2: Small Programs > Assignments 17-19
      * [ ] 17.
 Explicit Type Coercion
      * [ ] 18.
 Implicit Type Coercion
      * [ ] 19.
 Assignment: Mortgage / Car Loan Calculator
    * [ ] 3.
 JS101 - Small Problems > Easy 2 > 8.
 Odd Lists
    * [ ] 4.
 Study Session with Laurent
+   * [ ] 5.
+LS Podcast S2E3
 3. Are there any blockers or impediments preventing you from doing your work?
-   * I couldn't get Calculator with Internationalization to work.
+   * I couldn't get `calculator.js` with Internationalization to work.
 I don't think you can evaluation expressions in `JSON`.

+08:04 finished mastery chapter on instruction. ready for breakfast with the kids.
+Sohee went back to work.

+08:06 breakfast delayed to 8:30.
+Start Anki cards now.

+08:36 Studied 11 cards in 1.88 minutes today (10.24s/card) with 30 minutes total of editing them.

+09:18 Read Eamon O'Callaghan [JS109]'s article.